vasille-js/vasille-js/README.md

 # Vasille.js

-Vasille.js is **very fast** javascript frontend framework, it is not using virtual DOM or use own reactive mechanism.
+Vasille.js is **very fast** javascript frontend framework, it is not using virtual DOM, it updates DOM directly using an own reactive mechanism.

 This framework is in active development, if you want to contribute contact the maintainer: Lelițac Vasile (lixcode@vivaldi.net).

+Currently, just JavaScript API is available, the main API is not ready yet.

 ## API description